Laetitia (given name)

 Laetitia (English) also Laëtitia (French) and Lætitia (Latin), is a girl's name that is quite popular in the south of France and is also used in Québec.
 It is originally a Latin name Lætitia.
 The Latin grapheme "æ" is increasingly replaced in France with "aë" but the name is pronounced the same.

+Laetitia (goddess), a minor Roman goddess of joy.

 Saint Leticia (Latin: Lætitia) is a Roman Catholic saint and virgin martyr.